-The park newspaper, the Guide, is a good place to start when planning a visit.
+The park "Trip Planner" is a good place to start when planning a visit.
 It includes phone numbers, opening/closing dates, and information on camping, lodging, dining, shopping, showers, activities, attractions, hiking trails, wilderness permits, food storage, safety, road-construction delays, where to find gasoline, vehicle-length advisories, shuttle service, a park map, and more.

 Free Ranger-led Programs

 Join us for a walk, talk, or campfire program!
 Programs are offered year-round.

 Get updates on special events, conditions, future road construction, fee-free dates, fire information, public comment opportunities, and more.

 Permits & Reservations

 Some special activities in these parks require a permit, such as camping in the wilderness, commercial tours, filming, or scientific research.
-Check this page for information about different permit types and instructions on how to apply.
+Check the Permits and Reservations page for information about different permit types and instructions on how to apply.

 If you or someone you are traveling with has with mobility or sensory impairments, there are trails, programs, and other options that are right for you.
 You can also ask for accessibility information at any visitor center.